-But have you ever thought of cleaning/disinfecting the outside of your computer?
+Have you ever thought of cleaning/disinfecting the outside of your computer?
 When I clean my computer I always include the monitor/screen, keyboard, and mouse/trackpad, as well as the desk and surrounding area.

 And now with the current COVID-19 pandemic of 2020, disinfecting all surfaces in our homes must include all computers and related equipment (specifically that we touch with our hands).

 A computer (desktop and laptop) keyboard can collect dust, food, liquid, and other particles that get stuck in between and underneath the keys and buttons.

 It’s best to turn your computer off OR disconnect the keyboard so as to not cause any strange issues while working on it.

 If it’s a desktop keyboard, hold it over a garbage can (or outside) then flip the keyboard upside down and gently shake or tap it to remove dirt and dust.

 Next, apply rubbing alcohol (at least 70%) to a paper towel or microfiber cloth and use it to clean the tops of the keys (and buttons) and a track/touchpad if you have one.
 If cleaning a laptop, wipe down the whole “top deck” (the area surrounding the keyboard).